Pritchard

 View

 There are no records of David's baptism, meaning that his family was probably of a "nonconformist" denomination (most likely Congregationalists, which by 1851 was the major denomination in Breconshire).
-But he may have had a brother, named JOHN PRITCHARD (1791 - bef.
-1851), who married MARGARET EVANS (1792 - Mar 1881), on 24 Nov 1815 in Llanfihangel Abergwesyn.
+But he probably had a brother, named JOHN PRITCHARD (1791 - 1845), who married MARGARET EVANS (1792 - Mar 1881), on 24 Nov 1815 in the parish of Llanfihangel Abergwesyn (a parish is a small administrative district typically having its own church and a priest or pastor).
+The Pritchards lived in an area with twin parishes: Llanfihangel Abergwesin and Llanddewi Abergwesin.
+The village of Abergwesyn was the dividing line between the parishes, with their respective churches just a few hundred yards apart.

-Fortunately for us, the Prichard/Pritchard family did register for weddings, so we know today that banns were published at Llanddewi Abergwesyn for David to marry GWENLLIAN THOMAS (b.
-1791) on March 19, 1824.
-(The publication of banns involved announcing aloud the intended marriage during the church service on three successive Sundays preceding the ceremony.
+Fortunately for us, David Pritchard did register for weddings.
+A 1538 Act of Parliament required ministers in the Church of England, the established church in Wales at the time, to record baptisms, marriages, and burials.
+Marriage records typically include the bride and groom's names, residence, date and location of the marriage (couples were usually married in the bride's parish), names of witnesses, condition (bachelor, spinster, widow, or widower), and the name of the officiant.
+Thanks to this, we know today that banns were published in the Llanddewi Abergwesyn parish church for bachelor David Prichard to marry spinster GWEN THOMAS on 19 Mar 1824.
+The publication of banns involved announcing aloud the intended marriage during a church service on three successive Sundays preceding the ceremony.
 The congregation was invited to register objections.
-Fortunately for us, there were no complaints.)
-Neither David or Gwen signed the wedding papers, but witnesses David Davies and John Thomas did.
+(Fortunately for us, there were no complaints.)
+David and Gwen each signed the document with an "x" in the presence of witnesses David Davies and John Thomas.

 Thomas